Michigan Transfer Agreement (MTA)

 What Is MTA?

-To fulfill the MTA, students must successfully complete at least 30 Group 1 semester credit hours.
+To fulfill the MTA, students must successfully complete at least 30 Group 1 general education semester credit hours.
 Students must earn at least a grade of 2.0 in each MTA course in order for it to count towards the minimum MTA requirements.
 Credits should be distributed as follows:

 • English Composition: Two courses